0xPolygonMiden/air-script/docs/src/introduction.md

 cargo build --release
 ```

-Then, run the `airc` target with the `transpile` option and specify your input file with `-i`.
+Then, run the `airc` target with the `transpile` option.
 For example:

 ```
-./target/release/airc transpile -i examples/example.air
+./target/release/airc transpile examples/example.air
 ```

 You can use the `help` option to see other available options.